joaoventura/full-speed-python/chapters/generators.md

 # Generators

 If you read the previous chapter, you know that iterators are objects that are regularly used with "for" loops.
-In other others, iterators are objects that implement the iteration protocol.
+In other words, iterators are objects that implement the iteration protocol.
 A Python generator is a convenient way to implement an iterator.
 Instead of a class, a generator is a function which returns a value each time the "yield" keyword is used.
 Here’s an example of a generator to count the values between two numbers:

 ```Python
 def myrange(a, b):